 Pleasantly funny, unassuming and strangely compelling, are some of the ways I would describe Hunt for the Wilderpeople.

-Waititi delivers a light comedy-drama, that doesn’t takes itself too seriously.
+Waititi delivers a light comedy-drama, that doesn’t take itself too seriously.
 Dennison portrays Ricky Baker, a rebellious young boy who gets sent to live with a couple on a remote farm in the New Zealand countryside.
-Chaos ensures when Ricky and his foster parent, ‘Uncle Hec’ (Sam Neill), find themselves on the run in the wilderness, provoking a national manhunt for the troubled pair.
+Chaos ensues when Ricky and his foster parent, ‘Uncle Hec’ (Sam Neill), find themselves on the run in the wilderness, provoking a national manhunt for the troubled pair.

 Based on the book, Wild Pork and Watercress by Barry Crump, Hunt for the Wilderpeople is a hilarious adventure and further consolidates my love and appreciation for indie films.

 It’s an oddball film that’s an exercise in style and a showcase of Waititi’s awesome sense of humour.
 Now, I find a lot of things funny, so it doesn’t take a great deal to make me laugh, but Waititi’s film contains some seriously hilarious dialogue, mainly between Hec and Ricky.
 Their relationship develops like that of a typical buddy comedy, as they form a charming double act.

 Ricky is a comic machine, delivering line after line of witty jokes.
 Lacking a family, he’s spent most of his life moving between homes, so he tries to stay positive through the power of humour.
 At the beginning of the film, he’s a little defensive, but his new foster mother Bella (Rima Te Wiata), manages to break down his shell with her unconventional love and affectionate mockery.